thibaultcha/lua-resty-mlcache/README.md

 module.
 A typical pattern is to *not* call [set()](#set), and let [get()](#get) perform all the work.

-When it succeeds, it returns `value` and no error. **Because `nil` misses from the L3 callback are cached, `value` can be nil, hence one must rely on the second return value `err` to determine if this method succeeded or not**.
+When it succeeds, it returns `value` and no error. **Because `nil` values from the L3 callback are cached to signify misses, `value` can be nil, hence one must rely on the second return value `err` to determine if this method succeeded or not**.

 The third return value is a number which is set if no error was encountered.
 It indicated the level at which the value was fetched: `1` for L1, `2` for L2,